HanetakaChou/Subsurface-Scattering/README.md

 FaceWorks also depends on two lookup textures, one related to curvature and one to shadows.
 These textures are not specific to a mesh; you can most likely generate them once and import them into your engine as regular RGB textures, to be re-used across all meshes rendered with FaceWorks.

-In the `samples/lut_generator` directory in the FaceWorks archive, there is a utility for generating these LUTs and saving them out as .bmp files.
+In the `samples/lut_generator` directory in the FaceWorks repository, there is a utility for generating these LUTs and saving them out as .bmp files.
 You can also generate the LUTs programmatically using the `GFSDK_FaceWorks_GenerateCurvatureLUT()` and `GFSDK_FaceWorks_GenerateShadowLUT()` functions.
 Each of these functions accepts a configuration struct detailing the parameters to the generation process.

 The members of `GFSDK_FaceWorks_CurvatureLUTConfig` are as follows: